kammitama5/kammitama5.github.io/_posts/2018-4-10-Tuesday-April-10th.md

 goes by learning Haskell.
 I can't even explain it!
 It's like chatting with a good friend...who yells at you and curses at you for making mistakes! :D
 - Last Friday, I came in at 8 and left at 7...time just flew by.
 And so, I ended up coming back on Saturday and working on Haskell, too.
 - I hope I can get good at Haskell one day, but meanwhile, I'm **really** enjoying the journey.
+- I think week after next, I have Spring Break, so I'll have to find another place for that week, if the campus is closed.
+Probably a library or something, or a cafe.
+Somewhere that is quiet but has people doing stuff (*cough I guess not LA then *)

 ## Oh
 - I've heard back from a few companies, so I'm doing some coding tests.